MatheusFarias03/TerraformChallenge/README.md

 # Terraform Configuration for Provisioning Infrastructure on HUAWEI CLOUD

 This Terraform configuration automates the provisioning of infrastructure resources on HUAWEI CLOUD.
 It creates a Virtual Private Cloud (VPC), subnet, Elastic IP (EIP), Elastic Cloud Server (ECS) instance, and associates the EIP with the ECS instance.
-Additionally, it sets up an organization in Huawei's SWR (ServiceStage Image Repository), pushes a Docker image to the SWR repository, installs Docker on the ECS instance, and runs the image on it.
+Additionally, it sets up an organization in Huawei's SWR (Software Image Repository), pushes a Docker image to the SWR repository, installs Docker on the ECS instance, and runs the image on it.

 ## Prerequisites